2 minutes read

 With crowded waiting rooms, you would want to spend your time as efficiently as possible.
 First of all, that means that you want to avoid no-shows as much as possible.
 You want to reduce patient waiting times.
 The good news is: that's easier than you might think.
 With a simple SMS message a few hours before the appointment, you can send your patients a reminder with the specified time, avoiding confusion or mistakes.

 You might ask, does such a simple text message really work?
 Yes, it does reduce patient waiting times!
 There are more than enough cases to prove this.
 The MCH in The Hague, for example, uses an SMS system in collaboration with CM.
 This system sends a reminder to the patient a day before the appointment.
-This reduced the percentage of no-shows within a few months from 8% to 4.5%.
+This reduced the percentage of no-shows within a few months to under 3%, which meant a major cost reduction for the hospital.

 Maasstad Ziekenhuis also introduced SMS based reminders to reduce the number of no-shows.
 To be able to serve all patients properly, it is necessary to make use of all available hours.
 If patients don’t show up for their appointment, valuable time gets lost.
 Two days prior to the appointment, their patients now receive a text message as a reminder.